DAVID FRIED

 in bed with lucy and dolly No.32, No.36, 2003, color photograms, archival c-prints on diasec, alu.
 130 x 200 cm

-Rainscapes - Photography
+Rainscapes - Photography (analogue)

-At first glance, the colorful arrays of countless water drops in Fried’s Rainscape photographs appear to be falling galaxies - clusters of dripping light painted on the night sky.
-On closer inspection one sees that they are actually photographs of pure falling Rain.
+At first glance, the colorful arrays of countless water drops in Fried’s Rainscape photographs appear to be falling galaxies—clusters of dripping light painted on the night sky.
+On closer inspection one sees that they are actually photographs of pure falling rain.

 Fried captures strongly individual patterns of rainfall on large format color film.
 Rich chromatic variations are revealed by the prismatic effect of light passing through each individual raindrop, evoking a spacious cosmic look.
-Fried’s large-scale Rainscape photographs exude a quiet replenishing quality that unloads poetically within the viewer.
+His large-scale Rainscape photographs exude a quiet replenishing quality that unloads poetically within the viewer.

 David Fried Rain photography